I Lost Touch With My Childhood Best Friend. 20 Years Later, Her Mom Made Me An Offer That Caught Me Off Guard.

 I think of myself as a durational artist--someone who works in time.
 My writing life begins with silence and unfolds slowly.
 I stretch, breathe, and listen before I reach for language.
 Most essays start with something ordinary—a conversation in the classroom, a memory from motherhood—and through attention, it becomes something sacred.

 I write in cycles: clutter, clarity, clutter again.
 Revision is a communal practice for me.
-My writitng group clears away the crap and helps me find what true underneath.
+My writitng group clears away the clutter and helps me find what true underneath.